 The price for one adult is 90kr one-way.

 The best way to get around Ven island is by bicycle.
-The island is pretty much car-free, so you’ll find the most relaxing way to spend your time here is by cycling around all the small cosy paths.
+The island is pretty much car-free, so you’ll find the most relaxing way to spend your time here is by cycling around all the small cozy paths.

 The iconic Ven yellow bicycle rental is just 300m from the ferry terminal, but there is a rather steep hill to get there.
 If you’re arriving for a day trip, then just walk up the hill and rent the bicycle there.